 Sheep’s milk and goats milk contains much less or no A1 beta-casein; instead, it mostly contains the more easily digestible A2 beta-casein, which is a big part of the reason some people say its healthier.

-If you want to avoid A1- milk you can still have a dairy based diet and consume sheep’s milk products.
+Before deciding you need a dairy free diet, you should always consult a health professional.
+But if you simply want to avoid A1- milk you can still have a dairy based diet and consume sheep’s milk products.